irfanhakim-as/charts/mika/flex/README.md

    - Access any of the deployed Flex service from any device within your network by using the node IP and node port assigned to the corresponding service (i.e. `http://<node_ip>:<node_port>`).

+7. **(Optional)** Choose between enabling Jellyseerr (for Jellyfin), Overseerr (for Plex), or both for a streamlined experience for requesting media.

+   - To enable Jellyseerr, set `jellyseerr.enabled: true` in the chart values file.

+   - To enable Overseerr, set `overseerr.enabled: true` in the chart values file.

+   - If you wish to do away with either of the two, set their corresponding `enabled` settings to `false` in the chart values file.

-7. **(Optional)** Sync watch state between multiple streaming services if you either have both Jellyfin and Plex servers, or multiple server instances for either of the two.
+8. **(Optional)** Sync watch state between multiple streaming services if you either have both Jellyfin and Plex servers, or multiple server instances for either of the two.

    - Enable JellyPlex-Watched by setting `jellyplexWatched.enabled: true` in the chart values file.